 - doesn’t require stalking

-- insect and disease resistant or tolerance
+- insect and disease resistance or tolerance

 - doesn’t require heavy fertilizing for growth